Japanese space program: 21st century

 The H-IIA is a derivative of the earlier H-II rocket, substantially redesigned to improve reliability and minimize costs.
 Although the sixth H-IIA launch failed shortly after the founding of JAXA, a series of successful launches followed afterwards.
-In 2009 the H-IIB rocket, which was developed to have a higher payload capacity than H-IIA, was successfully launched to send equipment and supplies to the International Space Station.
+In 2009, the H-IIB launch, which was developed to have a higher payload capacity than H-IIA, successfully launched the H-II Transfer Vehicle, sending equipment and supplies to the International Space Station.
 In order to launch small satellites more easily and more cheaply than the M-V solid fuel rocket, a successor known as Epsilon was also developed.
 The Epsilon rocket then had its first successful launch in 2013.
-These developments in Japan are pursuing the possibility of re-launching business.
+The first commercial launch occurred in 2012 with the KOMPSAT-3 using the H-IIA21 rocket, after which Japanese space activities turned towards commercial work.

 Many satellites and experimental spacecraft to launch satellites have been produced within Japan, leading to strong technical capabilities in this field.
 The DS2000 satellite bus, used for Kiku 8, was also used for the meteorological satellite Himawari 7, which allowed costs to be reduced and made it possible to launch domestically produced weather satellites again.
 There have been plans to launch a small scientific satellite lot, with the aim of deploying inexpensive custom-built satellites.

-Prior to North Korean missile tests in 1998, reconnaissance satellites were never launched.
+After the North Korean missile tests in 1998, Japan began to use space for missile defense and the launching of reconnaissance satellites, something which had not been done prior to this.
 Japanese space law was amended in 2008 to allow the deployment of military satellites for reconnaissance and missile defense only.
 Some of the budget was diverted from the scientific space exploration budget for these plans, which put pressure on other technologies.